-Laws that Regulate Fraud and Abuse
+Laws that Regulate Fraud and

-False Claims Act
+Abuse False Claims Act

-Under the False Claims Act (FCA),31 U.S.C. $\S 3729-3733$, those who knowingly submit, or cause another person or entity to submit, false claims for payment of government funds are liable for three times the government's damages plus civil penalties of \$10,957 to \$21,916 per false claim for violations occurring after November 2, 2015, and the costs of the civil action against the entity that submitted the false claims.
+Under the False Claims Act (FCA),31 U.S.C. §§3729-3733, those who knowingly submit, or cause another person or entity to submit, false claims for payment of government funds are liable for three times the government's damages plus civil penalties of \$13,508 to \$27,018 per false claim for violations occurring after January 30, 2023, and the costs of the civil action against the entity that submitted the false claims.
+A false claim is a claim or written statement that is for services that were not provided, or asserts a material fact that is false, or omits a material fact.